 Please note: these programs are no longer available for application.
-Please see CMCI Academics for graduate programs open for fall 2015 applications.
+Graduate programs in the College of Media, Communication and Information are now accepting applicants.
+Please see CMCI Academics.

-The PhD in Communication offered by the Journalism and Mass Communication program is dedicated to interdisciplinary inquiry into the social, political, economic and cultural dimensions of media, nationally and internationally, historically and in contemporary societies.
+The PhD in Communication in the Journalism and Mass Communication program is dedicated to interdisciplinary inquiry into the social, political, economic and cultural dimensions of media, nationally and internationally, historically and in contemporary societies.

 - The range of theories, paradigmatic approaches and studies that have contributed centrally to the field.
 The program attends to the full range of interdisciplinary theory and perspective drawn from relevant domains in the social and behavioral sciences, the humanities and associated professional fields.

 - The institutional sources of cultural meaning, the history and development of media industries and systems, and their relationships to other social institutions.
 The program asks questions about organiztion and structure, ownership and control, law and policy resources and technology, and proper professional practices.
 The media/cultural industries are studied as national and transnational institutions bound by exterior and interior realities and engaged in the social construction of media content, as foundaries for the creation of meaning in social life.